wandb/data-flywheel-nvidia/README.md

 log_chat(WORKLOADS["tool_router"], messages_tool)
 ```

 💡 **Streaming responses**: the OpenAI SDK delivers tokens incrementally in streaming mode.
-If you are using streaming mode in your clients, you will need to take that into account and either buffer the stream and reconstruct a full `response` object before indexing, or modify the Flywheel importer to reconstruct the full response.
+If you are using streaming mode in your clients, you will need to take that into account and either buffer the stream and reconstruct a full `response` object before logging, or modify the Flywheel importer to reconstruct the full response.

 #### 3&ensp;–&ensp;Import helpers and customization

 The reference implementation already bundles helpers you can reuse:

-* `src/scripts/load_test_data.py` – CLI to bulk-load a JSONL file into the Flywheel index.
+* `src/scripts/load_test_data_weave.py` – CLI to bulk-load a JSONL file into the Weights & Biases Weave.
 * `src/tasks/tasks.py::create_datasets` – Celery task that *reads* logs, deduplicates them, and turns them into evaluation & training datasets.

-Feel free to swap Elasticsearch for another store or adjust the mapping – just make sure `create_datasets` can still retrieve documents in the schema above.
+Feel free to adjust the logging integration to suit your needs – just make sure `create_datasets` can still retrieve documents in the schema above.

 ### Real-World Results and What to Expect